arnoldliuh/Arbitrage/README.md

 - Modify `MAIN_SPORTS` in `arbitrage.py` to add or remove sports leagues
 - Adjust `EXCLUDED_BOOKS` to filter out specific sportsbooks
 - Change the arbitrage threshold in `find_implied_probabilities()` if needed

+## Security Best Practices

+1. Never commit your `.env` file
+2. Keep your API keys secure and rotate them regularly
+3. Use environment variables for all sensitive information
+4. Check the `.gitignore` file to ensure sensitive files are excluded

 ## License